 The ESRT protocol operation defined in Section IV directly applies to the scenarios where a single event occurs in the wireless sensor field.
+In this section, we extend ESRT protocol in order to accommodate the cases where multiple events concurrently occur in the same wireless sensor field.
 In Section V-A, we explain how ESRT mechanisms can accurately detect multiple event occurrences and extract the required information for the protocol operation.
 Then, we present the ESRT protocol operation in multiple event scenarios in Section V-B.